 Take the core elements of what you've found and think about what other activities involve them & make your lists!

 Now that you have all the elements required, there is an exercise to partake in.
 I like to use the analogy of breathing, or "the big bang" - the compression and expansion of an idea around a singular point.

-Take this list and ask yourself this question: Which one of these things do I want to be the best in the world at?
+Take this list of identities, feelings, and activities, and ask yourself this question: Which one of these do I want to be the best in the world at?
 Which one of these things could I dedicate myself to, and enjoy the process, win or lose, every day?
 Which of these things could I absolutely love, regardless of the outcome?

 Could you sing every day, and even if you never got the record deal, still be happy?

 Now, take all of these pieces, and think about "in the realm of" - eg let's say you LOVE basketball, and are 4' tall.
 Cool.
 Could you be the head of the marketing department for the NBA?
 Could you design technology for the NBA?
 There are thousands of "in the realm of" that could light you on fire.